St. John’s Mission of Outreach is guided by our general mission to be inclusive and witness in words and actions our commitment...

 What are current needs?

-Warren-Washington Food Bank Collection baskets for donations to the Warren-Washington Food Bank are located in the vestibules within St. John's Church.
+Warren-Washington Food Bank Collection bin for donations to the Warren-Washington Food Bank is located by the door to the Parish House.

 What we do?